notnightwolf/cleanopsT7/README.md

 #### Why does my antivirus flag this as a potential threat?

-The Patch might be mistakenly flagged due to how cleanopsT7.exe creates its folder structure and injects the DLL into the game.
+The Patch may be mistakenly flagged because cleanopsT7.exe creates its folder structure and injects the DLL into the game, or due to the obfuscation of cleanops.dll, which is necessary to protect our intellectual property and prevent the code from being used maliciously.
 These methods, while safe here, have been used maliciously before, which can trigger your antivirus.
 Rest assured, no harmful actions are taken; it’s simply a protective false alarm.

 #### How does this Patch know who to kick?